 With the evolution of technology, digital painting has quickly made a place for itself in the field of graphic design and many styles have emerged over the years.
 It is now possible to reproduce, in a realistic way, similar textures to oil paint, watercolor or pencil drawing, among others.
 With the advent of vectorization, in the 80s, many possibilities were offered to designers and graphic artists in many areas, promoting the rapid development of speed painting.

 Nevertheless, digital art remains an artistic and creative discipline, and it requires skills from traditional drawing.
-The rendering of perspectives, the management of contrasts, shadows, the rendering of light, colors and gradients, only the ergonomics of the graphic tablets and the use of the drawing software will differ in the realization of a digital work.
+The rendering of perspectives, the management of contrasts, shadows, the rendering of light, colors and gradients, only the ergonomics of the drawing tablet and the use of the drawing software will differ in the realization of a digital work.

 Many areas of use.